SiddharthAgrawal92/zekelabs-angular/README.md

 1. ModuleInjectors
 We need to use @Injector({provideIn: <module_name>}) OR @NgModule({providers:[<service_name>]})

-Tree Shaking - All the unused code is removed and only the part being used i considered for the bundle.
+Tree Shaking - All the unused code is removed and only the part being used is considered for the bundle.

 Note: Tree shaking is done if we provide a service in @Injector({provideIn: <module_name>}) which only make it available for the defined module.

-If you want to create a workspace in a multi-app kind of structure
-$ng new my-workspace --create-application=false
-$ng new application-1
-Folder where app will get created from above command - projects/application1/src

 2. Element Injectors
 When we need to provide a service to a particular element component/pipes/directive